philschatz/a11y-and-apis/README.md

 - http://docs.openstaxcnx.apiary.io/ ([Source](./cnx.apib))

+# How it works

 Selenium will:

-- go to the page (maybe have to login)
+1. go to the page (maybe have to login)
-- log AJAX responses
+2. log AJAX responses
-- wait for success text
+3. wait for success text
+4. take a screenshot and save it to [./output/](./output/)
+5. output any AJAX requests to a `.md` file
-- log time it took (maybe the testing framework does this for free)
+4. log time it took (maybe the testing framework does this for free)

 # To Run